connorjones17/stunt-doubles/README.md

-# Bede-Casino
+# Stuntman

-This repository shows a very simple stunt man "tinder like" selection choice built in React Native.
+This repository shows a very simple stuntman "tinder like" selection choice built in React Native.

 <hr>